 I thought that by simply being in a place, where I was allowed to be me, everything would improve.
 The truth was, I had escaped the homophobic societies I’d grown up in, yet they still hadn’t left me.
 In my subconscious, I was still terrified to be gay, even though I didn’t have a reason to be.
 I hadn’t anticipated this intense fear, that had grown over the years, to suddenly emerge.
 This fear was there because of being taught self-hatred.
 It was not possible to get rid of 18 years of damage overnight.

 From a young age, I was aware of the negativity towards the LGBT+ community in my home country.
-I would often see transwomen on the streets, begging for money and food.
-The adults around me would give spare change to other beggars but would completely ignore them.
-In my country, even though they legally have the rights to education, healthcare, employment and housing they are often denied these rights.
+I would often see transwomen on the streets begging for money and food but the adults around me would give spare change to other beggars but would completely ignore them.
+In my country, even though they legally have the right to education, healthcare, employment and housing they are often denied these rights.

 “In my subconscious, I was still terrified to be gay, even though I didn’t have a reason to be.”

 In middle school, I faced similar struggles as other LGBT+ kids.
 Trying to figure out who I was and not knowing who to confide in.
 I moved to the Middle East during this time.
 As I grew up, I did lots of research to find support but sadly I figured that I couldn’t confide in anyone because being gay could get me punished by law.
 The reality of how badly I could get punished didn’t hit me until the last two years of high school.
 This was when someone in my school spread nasty rumours about me, which got nastier as they spread.
 Eventually my supervisor called my parents to school.
 She talked to them, telling them that the police could get involved and that I desperately needed help, otherwise my entire family could get deported along with me.